 - Remind your students to think about the text features in a nonfiction text.
 Show examples of text features such as labels, diagrams, glossary, pictures, etc.

 - Ask students how they might use text features to learn about a mystery word.
+Instruct students to turn and talk to a partner to discuss.
 Answers might include: Looking at the illustrations or photographs near the word, reading the words around the mystery word, reading the headings on the page.

 - Tell students that they have just identified some great strategies for learning about a mystery word's meaning.
 Explain that they can also ask a friend, teacher, and look in the dictionary.

 - Write down each mystery word on the board.
-Pause after writing and ask the class to think about the word and what it might mean.
+Pause and ask the class to predict what the word might mean.
 Record their thinking.